Key Takeaways

 We Handle the Complexity

 Navigating medical liens and subrogation is one of the most complex aspects of personal injury practice.
-Getting it wrong can mean you receive far less than you deserve—or face personal liability after the fact.
-We handle lien identification, negotiation, and resolution as a standard part of every injury case — not as an afterthought.
+Getting it wrong can mean you receive less than expected or face a dispute after settlement.
+We handle lien identification, negotiation, and resolution as a standard part of injury cases — not as an afterthought.

 If you've been injured and are facing significant medical bills, contact us for a free consultation.
-We'll help you understand what you're actually facing and develop a strategy to maximize your net recovery.
+We'll help you understand what you're actually facing and develop a strategy to protect your net recovery.

 Frequently Asked Questions